jacksonyoung4/JacksonThesis/BundleSDF/readme.md

 -	Result is located in output folder.

 ### Compile Files
-- With output of XMem as masks, compile files in format:
+- Taking the masks from the output of XMem, compile files in format:
 ```
 object_name
   ├──rgb/    (PNG files)